pytorch/tutorials/recipes_source/quantization.rst

 This method converts both the weights and the activations to 8-bit integers beforehand so there won't be on-the-fly conversion on the activations during the inference, as the dynamic quantization does, hence improving the performance significantly.

-To apply static quantization which converts both the weights and the activations to 8-bit integers beforehand so there won't be on-the-fly conversion on the activations during the inference, run the following code:
+To apply static quantization on a model, run the following code:

 ::